mediaexplorer74/AstoriaUWP/README.md

 - Go to App Storage, find Layout folder.
 - Try to run Emulator by tapping on "Hello world" item at apps list

-In result, the phrase "Layout not found" must be appeared on Emu screen...
+In result, the phrase "Layout not found" must be appeared on Emu screen... or, maybe, "testbox" on right botoom corner :)

 ## Project status
-- Intro/RnD +- 10/100
+- Intro/RnD +- 12/100
 - Design +- 2/100
 - Tech. project +- 20/100
-- Dev. project  +- 1/100
+- Dev. project  +- 2/100
 - Tests/Intro   +- 3/100